 In order to simulate pedestrians and vehicles in a bustling city, we use a large amount of open data such as:

 Specific behaviours for pedestrians have been implemented in order to:

 Gazebo is an open source robotic simulation software.

 Our plugin allows our partners to create in Gazebo a crowd capable of interacting with simulated robots.

-Our partners can thus improve the behaviours of their robots in densely populated environment.
+Our partners can thus improve the behaviour of their robots in a densely populated environment.